What to Expect at Your Comprehensive Eye Examination

 - If you receive a routine vision exam and have VSP (Vision Service Plan) or Eyemed Vision Care, we will verify your benefits before you come in.
 You may owe a copay, depending on your plan.

-In some cases, we may be able to bill your medical insurance for the exam.
-We will not be able to verify your benefits beforehand, and you will be responsible for any charges not covered by your insurance company.
+- If you are being treated for medical conditions, we will bill your medical insurance for the exam.
+We will not be able to verify your exact benefits beforehand, and you will be responsible for any copays, deductibles, or non-covered services assessed by your insurance company.
 Please follow this link for more information about insurance companies we partner with.

-If you elect to have the Veyetal View testing, there is an additional $49 charge.
+- If you elect to have the Veyetal View testing, there is an additional $39 charge.
 More information here.
 If you would like to pursue Neurolens testing, there is no charge for the evaluation.